treefrogframework/treefrog-framework/docs/en/index.md

  - Developers, testers, translators.

-Since this site is built with GitHub Pages, documents can also be sent by a pull-request.
+Since this site is built with [GitHub Pages](https://pages.github.com/), translations can also be sent by a pull-request.
 Visit [GitHub](https://github.com/treefrogframework/treefrog-framework){:target="_blank"}.
 Welcome!

 ## Features